 As a condition of employment, some companies require DOT drug testing.
-Therefore, this testing may be done as a part of your DOT physical, however it is not a requirement of a DOT medical certification.
+Therefore, this testing may be done as a part of your DOT physical, however, it is not a requirement of a DOT medical certification.

 You will present your DOT-approved medical examiner with your certification form with the top portion filled out when you come in for your physical.
 Your overall physical health and appearance will be reviewed and your blood pressure and pulse will be taken.

 You will also get an eye test.
-Aside from vision itself, the DOT physical provider will look for appropriate eye movement, proper eye dilation, and you will be asked about any previous macular degeneration or the potential for any eye diseases.
+Aside from vision itself, the DOT physical provider will look for appropriate eye movement, and proper eye dilation, and you will be asked about any previous macular degeneration or the potential for any eye diseases.

-Hearing will be evaluated.
+The hearing will be evaluated.
 Your ears will also be checked for holes in the eardrum and any other abnormalities.

 In addition, your major systems and organs will be reviewed.
-This includes your lungs, heart, abdomen, spine and liver, as well as others.
+This includes your lungs, heart, abdomen, spine, and liver, as well as others.
 The examiner will make sure everything is the proper size, sounds the way it should (if applicable), and that nothing appears outside the bounds of normality.